 The height being relatively large, about 5 to 6 mm, I design something rather strong.
 The device consists of four pieces of 1 mm thick polystyrene:

-If you have thicker polystyrene, say 3 mm, you can use it for the base, and thus avoid the addition of reinforcements.
+If you have thicker polystyrene, say 3 mm, you can use it for the base, thus avoiding the need for reinforcements.
 The width of 9 mm is calculated to allow just enough space for the planned Makette elongation drawbar (see next page).

 Once the parts are glued (liquid Kibri), a 6.5 mm central hole is drilled so that the assembly can be mounted on the pivot — reinforced, I recall, with a ø 6 mm aluminium ring.
 The whole is stuck in place with thin double-sided adhesive: a stronger bonding seems useless.